Trail to San Antone

 Trail to San Antone is a 1947 American Western film directed by John English, written by Jack Natteford and Luci Ford, and starring Gene Autry, Peggy Stewart, Sterling Holloway, William "Bill" Henry, Johnny Duncan and Tris Coffin.
 It was released on January 25, 1947, by Republic Pictures.

 It was filmed in Lone Pine, California and at Deerwood Stock Farm in Thousand Oaks, California.

 Plot

-Gene is out to help a crippled jockey when a wild stallion runs away with the speedy mare he plans for the jockey to ride, so Gene takes off in an airplane to bring them back.
+Gene tries to help a young jockey get back on track after an "accident" arranged by an unscrupulous horse trainer ruins his career.
+When a wild stallion runs away with the speedy mare he plans for the jockey to ride, so Gene takes off in an airplane to bring them back.